 Palm rolling is not a dreading method per se but is a technique used for maintaining dreads during the phases before they reach maturity.
 The entire process involves rubbing each loc individually between your palms in a circular motion.
 This helps to ensure they retain their cylindrical shape.

 - Palm rolling helps to keep the dreads from unraveling and maintains their round shape.
 If you’re experiencing a lot of loops (which is absolutely normal and expected), you can gently palm roll those spots to knot those hairs into the loc.

 - It encourages new growth at the root to dread.

 - You can palm roll your locs every other day if you want.

 - Palm rolling should be gentle.
 If it’s done in a way that puts a lot of tension on your scalp, you’re doing it wrong and you could be causing damage to your hairline and possible future baldness.

 - Palm rolling works well for anyone who has gotten their dreads installed, by T&R, crochet, backcombing, finger coils, etc.

 - It won’t work as well on freeform locs, especially during the first year when the hair hasn’t separated itself into sections yet.

-No matter which method you use to start your dreads, they will all go through the same stages of maturity.
-The main difference with respect to hair types is the time it takes them to mature completely- this can range from as little as 1 year in kinky, curly, or coarse hair to 3 years in straight, silky, or wavy hair.
+No matter which method you use to start your dreads, they will all go through the same loc stages of maturity.
+The main difference with respect to hair types is the time it takes them to mature completely- this can range from as little as 1 year in kinky hair, curly hair, or coarse hair to 3 years in straight, silky, or wavy hair.
 I’ll explain these stages briefly.